 Submissions will be made publicly available, unless otherwise stated

-Please note that submissions will be made publicly available.
-If you do not want your personal details or any part of your submission published, please indicate this clearly.
-However, there may be times where the Government is required to release the information in your responses, such as under the Government Information (Public Access) Act 2009.
+Please note that submissions are now publicly available, unless the individual or organisation specifically requested that it should not be published.
+Personal or potentially identifying information has been redacted.
+Note there may be times where the Government is required to release the information in the responses received, such as under the Government Information (Public Access) Act 2009.

 Privacy collection notice